Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 • Customization

-While stores offer limited sizing and color options, e-commerce platforms empower buyers to design personalized products.
+While stores offer limited sizing and color options, ecommerce platforms for SEO empower buyers to design personalized products and enhance their shopping experience.

 E-Commerce - Customization